schymane/MassBank-documentation/developer_documentation.md

 The release process is discussed in detail below.
 To use all of the command lines below the [github/hub](https://hub.github.com/) tool is required.

-### Release branches
-Release branches are created in preparation of a release.

-Branch off from: `dev`

-Branch naming: `release-*`

-Release branches support preparation of a new release.
-They allow for preparing the version number for a release.
+### Creating a release

-#### Creating a release branch
+Create a release branch from dev and prepare a new release.
 ```
 $ git checkout -b release-2019.09 dev
 Switched to a new branch "release-2019.09"